background

 How to Land an Investment Banking Interview

-Preparing for Investment Banking Interviews
+student-wall-street-analystHow to Prepare for Investment Banking Interviews

 So you have decided that you want to be an investment banker.
-There are many investment banks and you will want to reach out to many of them.
+There are many investment banks, and you will want to reach out to many of them.
 Start by downloading our list of investment banks.

 The next challenge is to meet people from these firms that can help you along in the process.